 Dry mouth causes you to crave water – it’s just that simple!

 Not being able to salivate can cause your body to be dehydrated.

 This is why people suffering from dry mouth are always thirsty.
 They have cravings for water even though they seemingly drink enough throughout the day.

-They may think they’re drinking too much coffee, alcohol etc…
+They may think they’re drinking too much coffee, alcohol, ate too much spicy food, etc…

 But really what needs to happen is a change in medication or to try some other solution so that their saliva glands start working again.